Student Success and Support Program (SSSP) Home

 Students wishing to claim exemption from any SSSP component or choosing not to participate must file the appropriate waiver form, available in the counseling dept.

-For more information on the Laney College Student Success and Support Program and Services, please contact the Dean of Student Support Services/SSSP at:
+For more information on the Laney College Student Success and Support Program and Services, please contact the Coordinator of Student Support Services/SSSP at:

 For More Information